Dimanche Aprèm

 Communication channels

-In France, appelist theories have been popularized by the books The Coming Insurrection (L'insurrection qui vient, 2007) and To Our Friends (À nos amis, 2014) published by the Invisible Committee (Comité Invisible) with La Fabrique Editions, and are promoted by online media such as Lundi Matin (lundi.am).
+In France, appelist theories have been popularized by the books The Coming Insurrection (L'insurrection qui vient, 2007) and To Our Friends (À nos amis, 2014) published by the Invisible Committee (Comité Invisible) with La Fabrique Editions, and are promoted by online media such as Lundi Matin (lundi.am) and Contre Attaque (contre-attaque.net).

 Appelist theories are also disseminated internationally, notably through the translation of Invisible Committee books into several languages, and by Ill Will Editions in the United States.